floledermann/another-dimension/README.md

 Dimension.configure({
   defaultOutputUnit: "px", // convert to pixels when value is used as Number
   defaultUnit: "px",       // default unit to use if no unit is specified
-  pixelDensity: 96,        // pixel density of Google Pixel 2 smartphone,
+  pixelDensity: 440,       // 440ppi, pixel density of HiDPI smartphone,
                            //   used to convert pixel sizes
   viewingDistance: 350     // 350mm viewing distance (typical for smartphone use),
                            //   used to convert angular measure